Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Main results

 This is the correct scaling, since scaling at a different rate yields suboptimal contraction rates even in the simpler Gaussian white noise model \cite[Proposition 5.8]{ADH20}.
-The next theorem shows that the resulting posterior contracts about the truth at the minimax optimal rate in any dimension $d$, extending the Gaussian white noise results of \cite{ADH20} to the present nonlinear diffusion setting.
+The next theorem shows that the resulting posterior contracts about the truth at the nonparametric rate $T^{-s/(2s+d)}$ in any dimension $d$.